yury-chislov/demo/docs/Get_Started.md

 1. Right click on one of the folowing files in folder `com/testing/webautomation/base/`
     * `chromeBrowserTest.xml` if you wish to run tests only with chrome browser
     * `firefoxBrowserTest.xml` if you wish to run tests only with firefox browser
-    * `corssBrowserTest.xml` if you wish to run tests with all three browsers
+    * `corssBrowserTest.xml` if you wish to run tests with both browsers
 2. Select `Run '.../...BrowserTest.xml'`

 You also can specify in the files above what test goups/classes you want to run you you dont wan to run all test suite.